 Surrounding the Alpilles are several villages, each with a distinctive character.
-In this guide, we highlight each town (in alphabetical order) and a few must-see sights.
+This guide highlights each town (in alphabetical order) and includes must-see sights.

-Dotted with rugged trails, the Alpilles (mini Alps) are paradise hikers and mountain bikers, and climbers love the craggy cliffs.
+Dotted with rugged trails, the Alpilles (mini Alps) is a paradise for hikers and mountain bikers, and climbers love the craggy cliffs.
 A series of rolling hills offer excellent training for road cyclists looking for vertical challenges.
 The mountain ridge is a jagged line carved by centuries of wind currents and is a magnet for glider pilots.

 The Alpilles run from east to west for 25km, starting at the edge of the Durance River and the town of Orgon to the far end near Fontvielle.
-Although the Alpilles do not boast any significant altitude, the maximum height is 498 metres.
+Although the Alpilles do not boast significant altitude, the maximum height is 498 metres.
 They are dramatic.
-However, the rugged limestone peaks give these hills the appearance of being much higher than the numbers suggest.
-Try hiking in the area, and you will be thankful that there isn’t any more vertical to climb.
+However, the rugged limestone peaks make these hills appear much higher than the numbers suggest.
+Try hiking in the area, and you will be thankful there isn’t any more vertical to climb.

 Residents will tell you that the best thing about Aureille is the lack of tourist traffic.
 The town has just over 1,500 inhabitants, who enjoy a quiet village complete with a charming main street and beautiful views of the Alpilles.
 Aureille is on the south side of the Alpilles with little protection from the mistral wind when it blows down the Rhône Valley.
 Climbers and hikers come to Aureille for the many trails and challenging cliffs.
 The town might be small, but there is a soccer pitch, two tennis courts and a playground for local kids.

-Market Day: Thursday mornings in the parking area on rue de la Fontaine.
+Market Day: Thursday mornings on the main street.
 There are not many stands, but all the food is local.

 The butcher shop has a good reputation.

-L’epicerie in an old church.
+L’epicerie in an old church – L’Echoppe du Prieuré.
 This store offers an incredible selection of gourmet items for a small town.

 The clock tower